img02/leetcode/98 Validate Binary Search Tree/README.md

 Recursive:
 ```
 	Go down left, each left node must be smaller than its parent node (max)
 	Go down right, each right node must be larger than its parent node (min)
+		- and must also follow the min/max constraints of its parent node

 	so pass through (node, max, min)
 	with max, min initially set to int64 max and min values - as node value range is int32 max/min

 	When going down left, pass the current node value as the max value
 	When going down right, pass the current node value as the min value

 	each node value must then be greater than min, smaller than max.
 ```